decred/dcrwallet/rpc/documentation/api.md

 **Stability:** Unstable: this method requires an associated consensus server RPC client and functionality might move for any future SPV support.

 ___

+#### `SignMessage`

+The `SignMessage` method creates a signature of a message using the private key of an address.

+**Request:** `SignMessageRequest`

+- `string address`: The associated address of the private key to use to sign the message.
+Must be P2PKH or P2PK.

+- `string message`: The message to sign.

+- `bytes passphrase`: The wallet's private passphrase.

+**Response:** `SignMessageResponse`

+- `bytes signature`: The signature of the message.

+**Expected errors:**

+- `InvalidArgument`: The address cannot be decoded, is for the wrong network, or is not P2PKH or P2PK.

+- `InvalidArgument`: The private passphrase is incorrect.

+**Stability:** Unstable: this method may require API changes to support signature algorithms other than secp256k1.

+___